itskamalmehta/Metacrafters_ETH-AVAX_Smart-Contract-Management/README.md

 ![2](https://github.com/user-attachments/assets/c3aee21b-d10b-4c03-b4a7-a9c9576bf359)

-3. Now you can Transfer ETH, Withdraw ETH, Withdraw All ETH, check Wallet balance, see Transaction history and wallet address. t
+3. Now you can Transfer ETH, Withdraw ETH, Withdraw All ETH, check Wallet balance, see Transaction history and wallet address, no. of transaction etc.
-   They all function as their name suggests.

 ![3](https://github.com/user-attachments/assets/fa875997-5cc2-4a6d-84de-e8fe2fcc14c3)
+                                  fig.3- User Interface when the 1000 ETH Withdrawl limit is reached.

 ## Code for ETHCLUB.sol